pfilipsson/ai-experiment/README.md

    - Builds an LLM prompt using RAG context
    - Receives a structured analysis
 4. Frontend displays:
    - Guideline violations
    - Improvement suggestions
    - A readable analysis report

 ## 📌 Notes & Limitations

 - This is an **educational experiment**, not a production tool.
-- Only **public** API documentation or generic guidelines are allowed.
+- Only public API documentation or generic guidelines are allowed.
 - No proprietary/internal Swagger files should be uploaded.
-- Performance and scalability are intentionally out of scope.
+- Performance and scalability are intentionally simplified.

 ## 🔮 Future Ideas

 - Auto-fix proposals
 - Swagger version diffing
 - Rule plugin system
 - Export analysis reports
 - Pre-validation with strict OpenAPI validators